Rousseau's Philosophical Musings: Nature, Freedom and World Literature Roots

 15. Why Rousseau Still Matters Today

-He does not give simple solutions.
-His writing can be inspiring and troubling at the same time.
-That is part of his value.
-He forces readers to think about what kind of society allows human beings to remain free, honest and fully alive.
+Rousseau offers no simple solutions.
+His value lies in forcing readers to ask what kind of society allows human beings to remain free, honest and fully alive.

 Conclusion